Kusadasi Shopping: What to Buy in Kusadasi, Turkey

 leather shoppingLeather in all shapes and colours!

-The only problem is, as good Turkish people are at making leather, they are even better at making leather look-alikes.
+The only problem is, as good as Turkish people are at making leather, they are even better at making leather look-alikes.
 Again, do not go shopping without a knowledgeable tour guide by your side.
 Book yourself on a tour that combines Ephesus highlights with shopping or is solely dedicated to shopping in Kusadasi

 Kusadasi Shopping: Pashminas

-Ladies, in Kusadasi Turkey you will have a chance to stock up on some of the finest pashmina wraps and shawls in the world!
+Ladies, in Kusadasi, Turkey, you will have a chance to stock up on some of the finest pashmina wraps and shawls in the world!

 Real, genuine pashminas are a type of fine cashmere wool that comes from a special pashmina goat living in the Himalayas!
 That’s why their price isn’t really cheap!

-Those pashminas that you’ll see on the street for $10-20 are NOT really real pashminas, of course, they are made either of cheap cotton or lamb wool!
+Those pashminas that you’ll see on the street for $10-20 are NOT really real pashminas, of course; they are made either of cheap cotton or lamb wool!
 And they are fine if you’re looking for inexpensive Turkish souvenirs for someone back home.

 But when it comes to treating yourself, make sure you’re getting the real deal.
 To know the difference, first feel the scarves you see on the street stalls, then go to a specialized store and ask them to show you their finest pashminas.